Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

 ---

-## Outlook Changes
+## Potential changes incoming

+- The current system incentivizes to move the staking rate to the ideal rate.
+- Then, Treasury inflow would be 0 DOT.
+- That is not sustainable.
-- Detach total inflation from maximum inflation from stakers
+- Proposed change: Detach inflation to stakers from total inflation and divert the rest to Treasury directly.
-- This guarantees a sustainable inflow to Treasury

 ---

 ## Staking: Concept

-- **Nominated Proof-Of-Stake (NPoS)** protocol as consensus mechanism.
+- **Nominated Proof-Of-Stake (NPoS)**.
 - Economic incentives of **validators** and **nominators** are aligned with those of the network.
   - Good behavior is rewarded with staking rewards.
   - Malicious / Neglecting behavior is punished (slashed).
 - Currently, minimum total stake is `~1.6M DOTs.
+- The total stake in the system directly translates to the **economic security** that it provides.
 - Total stake is pooled from validators (self-stake) and their nominators (nominated stake)
   - High degree of inclusion
   - High security
   - The goal is to get as much **skin-in-the-game** as possible.
-- Validators:
-- Self-stake, reputation (identity), future rewards (self-stake + commission).
-- Nominators:
-- Bonded tokens
-- The total stake in the system directly translates to the **economic security** that it provides.

 ---

+## Validators

+- What makes Validators resilient:
+  - Self-stake
+  - Reputation (identity)
+  - High future rewards (self-stake + commission)

 ---

+## Nominators

+- Bond tokens for up to 16 validators that they deem trustworthy.
+- They have an incentive to find the best ones that match their preferences.
+- They are tasked to collectively curate the set of active validators.

+---

-## Staking: Rewards
+## Rewards

 <pba-cols>
 <pba-col>